hasura/graphql-engine/docs/graphql/manual/api-reference/schema-metadata-api/event-triggers.rst

      - false
      - Boolean
      - If set to true, the event trigger is replaced with the new definition
+   * - enable_manual
+     - false
+     - Boolean
+     - If set to true, the event trigger can be invoked manually

 (*) Either ``webhook`` or ``webhook_from_env`` are required.